zoom/zoom-bot-demo/README.md

 1. Clone the GitHub repo https://github.com/zoom/zoom-bot-demo

-2. If you are not using the ‘Dev’ environment, comment out the following line: setting.setUrl('https://dev.zoom.us')
+2. In the line number 14, if you are not using the ‘Dev’ environment, comment out the following line: setting.setUrl('https://dev.zoom.us')

 3. Add the following values in config.js:
 Client ID, Client Secret, Redirect URI, Account ID, Channel ID, and BotJID

       a.
 You can find your Client ID and Client Secret, by going to Marketplace > Manage > “Your Bot” > App Credentials.
 Make sure that you are using the correct credentials (i.e. Development or Production).

       b.
 At the same time, make sure that your redirect URI is similar to the one in your marketplace bot account.
-If you do not have a redirect URI, we recommend using ngrok.
+If you do not have a redirect URI, we recommend using a localhost tunneling software such as ngrok.io.

       Please refer to the following screenshot:

       ![alt text](http://s3.amazonaws.com/user-content.stoplight.io/14683/1554148180886)

       c.
-To get your Account ID, send the following request: https://api.zoom.us/v2/users
+To get your Account ID, use the [retrieve user API](https://marketplace.zoom.us/docs/api-reference/zoom-api/users/users) link: https://api.zoom.us/v2/users

       d.
-To get your Channel ID, send the following request: https://api.zoom.us/v2/im/users/{UserID}/channels
+To get your Channel ID, use the [retrieve channel API](https://marketplace.zoom.us/docs/api-reference/zoom-api/im-chat/getchatchannels): https://api.zoom.us/v2/im/users/{UserID}/channels

       Once you receive a response, your 'channel id' would be the value received for the 'group_jid' field.